Marty Robinson, Trumpet & Jazz Ensembles

 He currently arranges jazz ensemble music for trumpeter Byron Stripling and the Columbus Jazz Orchestra, and the UNC Jazz Press publishes some of his ninety jazz compositions and arrangements.
 His original jazz works have been written for trumpeter Claudio Roditi, saxophonist Gary Bartz, pianist Steve Kuhn, and guitarist Gene Bertoncini.
 His jazz shuffle, The Art of Lee, was premiered at the Montreux Jazz Festival in Switzerland, and he has had several other recent jazz commissions by high schools and professional big bands.
 His jazz music is played by both universities and high schools across the country.

 Dr. Robinson has been active as a clinician at high schools and universities throughout the Southeast (when living in Florida) and in the Midwest, often featured as guest artist with the ensembles.
 Since 2000, he has served on the faculty at the Birch Creek Summer Music Academy in Door County, Wisconsin.
 From 1997 through 2002, he served as a judge for the Great American Jazz Piano Competition held in Jacksonville, FL.
 He has also been quite active in state and national IAJE functions, including giving clinics, presenting papers, arranging, and performing as a trumpeter.
+He had the distinct honor of being named as Director of the 2016 Wisconsin High School Honors Jazz Ensemble.
 His former students have performed professionally with Wynton Marsalis, Roy Hargrove, Nancy Wilson, the Lincoln Center Jazz Orchestra, Elvin Jones, the Count Basie Orchestra, the Charles Mingus Jazz Band, the Village Vanguard Band, and the Saturday Night Live Band.